HassanRady/text_analysis_dashboard/README.md

 <img src="assets/2.png">

 ## What is this?
-It is a dashboard that allows you to analyze the tweets of a specific topic/hashtag in real-time by extracting keywords, named entity recognition, sentiment analysis, emotion detection, and word frequency.
+It is a dashboard that allows you to analyze the text of a specific in real-time by extracting keywords, named entity recognition, sentiment analysis, emotion detection, and word frequency.
 It is also able to show the top 10 trending hashtags.

 Built by Dash.